The-Deepak-Pandey/Rock-Paper-Scissors-Game/README.md

 # Rock Paper Scissors Game
 This is a Rock Paper Scissors Game made which is played between the user and the computer.

+I made this project to learn the basics of Javascript.

 This project is made using `HTML`, `CSS` and `JavaScript`.

 ### Open the Game